 Proof of insurance

 Proof of income

 You may also have to give Autopay additional information during the application.
 Your agent can inform you of these.

 What happens after I get prequalified?

-Once you agree to a loan from Autopay, make it official by signing the paperwork.
+Once you agree to a loan from your lender, make it official by signing the paperwork.
 Your loan is either sent to the dealer or deposited into your account if you plan on refinancing.
-At this point, you’ll need to make your monthly payments on time and follow the terms of your contract.
+At this point, you’ll need to set up your payment method and follow the terms of your contract.

-Autopay has options for people looking to refinance their current car loan or buy a new or used car, and there’s no harm done to your credit when you look for a prequalification offer.
-This is because Autopay connects you with multiple credit unions and banks, and in doing so you’ll be able to see your potential rate and cost before your credit is pulled for confirmation.
+Autopay has options for people looking to refinance their current car loan or buy a new car.
+This is because it connects you with multiple credit unions and banks.
 But before you commit, browse our guide on car loans to learn more about finding the best rate and negotiating the price on your next vehicle.